 Generating a SSH Key (Windows)

-This document will help you to create your personal SSH key on your Windows operating system.
+This document will guide you in creating your personal SSH key on your Windows operating system.

-In order to generate a SSH key you first need to get the program `PuttyGen` from the official website.
+To generate an SSH key, you will need to download the program `PuttyGen` from the official website.

-Scroll down the page and find the area highlighted in red in the screenshot provided.
+Scroll down the page and locate the highlighted area in red, as shown in the screenshot.

-Select the version appropriate for your computer, in most cases you will want the 64-bit version.
+Select the appropriate version for your computer, usually the 64-bit version.

 Run `puttygen.exe` and click the "Generate" button.
-The default options under "Parameters" as shown in the image will cover most scenarios where a SSH key is required and can be left as is.
+The default options under "Parameters" shown in the image are suitable for most SSH key requirements and can be left unchanged.

-PuttyGen needs some random data to ensure the key it generates is secure.
-Move your mouse around in the area highlighted until the progress bar reaches completion.
+PuttyGen requires some random data to ensure the generated key's security.
+Move your mouse within the highlighted area until the progress bar reaches completion.

-You can now give your new key a comment to help you remember what the key is for.
-We suggest entering your name into this field.
+You can now add a comment to your new key to help you remember its purpose.
+We suggest entering your name in this field.

-To protect your key from unauthorized access should someone obtain access to your computer, enter a passphrase to be used to encrypt your key.
-You may leave this blank if you do not want to encrypt your key but we highly recommend against doing so.
+To protect your key from unauthorized access in case someone gains access to your computer, set a passphrase to encrypt your key.
+You can leave this blank, but we strongly advise against it.

-Save your private key to your hard disk.
-Remember where you save it as you will need it when configuring Putty or FileZilla
+Save your private key to your hard disk, remembering its location as you will need it when configuring Putty or FileZilla.

-We recommend backing up this file to encrypted media, as losing it means losing access to your server.
+We recommend backing up this file to encrypted media, as losing it will result in losing access to your server.

-The area highlighted in red is your public key, you may share this safely.
-When asked for your public key, please provide this text.
+The red-highlighted area displays your public key, which you can safely share.
+When asked for your public key, provide this text.

-If at any point you need to obtain the public key again you can simply use the "Load" button to open your private key which will then display your public key.
+If you need to retrieve the public key at any point, simply use the "Load" button to open your private key, and it will display your public key.